 We can’t issue instructions

-The Commissioner for Foreign Nationals does not have the right to instruct other authorities.
+The Commissioner for Foreign Nationals is not authorised to instruct other authorities, but may request information.

 Representatives of the federal states